Nonlinear stability of entropy waves for the Euler equations

 There is also a huge literature investigating other stabilizing effects on the interface.
 When taking magnetic fields under consideration, there are more types of characteristic discontinuities (see \cite{MR1942469,MR0121049}).
 If the magnetic fields are parallel to the interface, the characteristic discontinuities are called current-vortex sheets.
 The stability of the current-vortex sheets were investigated in \cite{MR2372810, MR2187618, MR2481071, MR3035981} for the compressible case and in \cite{MR2892470, MR4342131, MR2440346, MR3745155, MR2134458, Zhao-2023} for the incompressible case.
 If the magnetic fields are continuous across the interface and not parallel to the interface, the characteristic discontinuities are called MHD contact discontinuities.
 In \cite{MR3306348, MR3766987} Morando et al proved the nonlinear stability assuming that the Taylor sign condition holds.
 See also \cite{MR4367917} for the case with surface tension.
 Recently, Wang and Xin in \cite{Wang-Xin-2022} managed to prove the nonlinear stability without the assumption of the Taylor sign condition.
 They used the Lagrangian coordinates and verified that the normal component of the magnetic field can stabilize the interface (see also \cite{MR4340933} for the incompressible case with surface tension).

 The rest of the article is organized as follows.
 After laying out some preliminaries in Section \ref{sec: preliminaries}, we shall derive the evolution equation of the interface and present the main result in Section \ref{sec: reformulaton}.
 We prove some basic estimates in Section \ref{sec: basic}.
 The evolution of the interface is estimated in Section \ref{sec: f}.
 The estimates of the pressure, the velocity and the entropy are derived in Section \ref{sec: full p u}.
-In Appendix \ref{sec: incom}, we give a discussion of corresponding problem in the incompressible Euler equations.
 In Appendix \ref{sec: elliptic}, some results on the elliptic systems are presented.
 We also list some analytic tools in Appendix \ref{sec: paradiff}.